0fatih/0fatih/README.md

-Think there is some cool shit in here.
+Think there is some cool things in here.